-Chalmers was born in Hilo, Hawaii, one of two children born to Moses Andrew and Linda Kuualoha Rowland Chalmers.
+Chalmers was born in Hilo, Hawaii, on July 29, 1928, one of two children born to Moses Andrew and Linda Kuualoha Rowland Chalmers.
 He attended La Sierra Academy and then La Sierra College, now University.
 While at LSC, he was a charter member of the LSC Collegians, a select choral group conducted by John T. Hamilton; religion editor for the school paper, The Criterion; and a frequent baritone soloist on KPRO, a local radio station.

 In 1951, he and his fiancée, Carleen Henkelmann, graduated, the first two persons to complete a newly created B.M.E. degree.
 They married following graduation and that fall started their teaching careers at Monterey Bay Academy.
 She taught piano and organ and he directed the choir, taught voice, and eventually chaired the music department.
 The Chalmers had two children during this time, Moses III and Marcia.

 Their success at MBA led to an invitation in 1960 for him to teach at La Sierra College and her to teach piano and organ at nearby La Sierra Academy.
 Although initially he was an assitant to Hamilton, he assumed full leadership of the choral program in 1962, when Hamilton became involved in other duties on campus.
 Chalmers completed a master's degree in music at San Jose State Teachers College, now University, at this time.